plastic-forks/erlang-systemd/README.md

 ```

 Be aware that this one is **not** guaranteed to work on non-systemd systems, so
-if You aren't sure if that application will be ran on systemd-enabled OS then
+if you aren't sure if that application will be ran on systemd-enabled systems then
 you shouldn't use it as an only logger solution in your application or you can
 end with no logger attached at all.

 This handler **should not** be used with `systemd_kmsg_formatter` as this will
 result with pointless `kmsg`-like prefixes in the log messages.

-You can also "manually" configgure handler if you want to configure formatter:
+You can also "manually" configure handler if you want to configure formatter:

 ```erlang
 logger:add_handler(my_handler, systemd_journal_h, #{